Collected Works ✏️ Vancouver

 Six hours to go.
 Six topics to choose from.
 Six paths into the dark woods.
 6 X 6 X 6.
 If that isn't ominous, what is?

-Beauty starts everything, from Creation to the Trojan War.
-And of course we’re not talking the beauty of the sunset, but the beauty that leads to love and fornication.
+Like the epics of Greece, Rome, Italy, and England, the Voluspá works for all six topics.
+First of all, it has beauty and love, the type that starts everything, from Creation to the Trojan War.
+This beauty isn’t the glory of the sunset, but the capitalized Beauty that leads to love and fornication.
 The type of beauty that spins the head of even the most lustful satyr:

 The beauty that teased poor old Alberich out of his mind, and made the giants dream of a soft-skinned bride: